mayank-yadav26/config-client/README.md

 - Access REST endpoints as defined in `ConfigController`.

 ## Troubleshooting
-- If startup fails, check the config server URL and ensure the config repo contains the correct config files (e.g., `config-client.yml`).
+- If startup fails, check the config server URL and ensure the config repo contains the correct config files.

-## License
-MIT